BREAKING: Spain takes direct rule of Catalonia as PM invokes Article 155 of constitution

 During his statement Rajoy stated that the aim is to ultimately restore “constitutional autonomy” for Catalonia.
 As part of this process, Rajoy called for new elections in Catalonia, one from which independence leaders will be excluded.
 Rajoy stated that the new elections will take place in six months.

 During his speech, Rajoy suspended the rule of Puigdemont and removed his cabinet.
 Spain will soon appoint new officials in Barcelona who answer directly to Madrid.
 Rajoy then contradicted himself, saying that Catalonia remains autonomous, even while its government will be removed.
 When asked by a reporter to clarify this point, he failed to offer new information.
 It would appear that while Article 155 allows for Spain to suspend both the parliament and government of Catalonia, in respect of its application, there is room for flexibility.
-In this sense, it would appear that Rajoy will allow the Catalan parliament to continue its business, but under the rule of new Madrid appointed officials.
+In this sense, it would appear that Rajoy will allow the Catalan parliament to continue its business (albeit with a changed composition), but under the rule of new Madrid appointed officials.

 Rajoy further stated that the details of the suspension of the Catalan government will be executed by the Spanish Senate.